We’re going to walk through how to add and delete rows to a data frame using R.

 So we’ve shown you how to create and perform basic manipulations on a data frame object using R, including adding and removing data columns and calculated fields.
 For the next step in our tutorial, we’re going to talk about adding and removing rows.

-For the first example, we will add rows to an existing R data frame.
+For the first example, we will show you add a row to a dataframe in r.
 For example, let us suppose we collected one final measurement – day 22 – for our chicken weight data set.
 We would naturally want to add this into our data frame.
 Along the same lines, we might also be “healing” a missing data point by adding a record to fill the gap with an appropriate value (real or interpolated).
 In either event, we would use two R functions to make this work:

 - data.frame() – to create a data frame object holding the rows we want to append